This is a collection of my absolute favorite books!

-If you ever considered a generalist vs a specialist career path, check out Range: How Generalists Triumph in a Specialized World.
-The book makes the case for diverse experiences and interdisciplinary exploration, and at the minimum encourages you to consider going for range first in your career and not specialize too quickly (it even presents data that shows that, while we will always need specialists, their number is in decline and we will need less of them).
-This advice might be too late for some of us but could inform how you chose to raise your children and mentor the younger generations.
+If you have ever considered a generalist vs. a specialist career path, check out Range: How Generalists Triumph in a Specialized World.
+The book makes a case for diverse experiences and interdisciplinary exploration.
+At the minimum, it encourages you to consider going for range first in your career and not specialize too quickly.
+While we will always need specialists, their number is in decline, and we will need fewer of them.
+This advice might be too late for some of us but could inform how you choose to raise your children and mentor the younger generations.

 Biographies and autobiographies (aka the best motivational books)

 One of my all-time favorites in the motivational books category is Matsushita Leadership – the story of the guy who founded what is now Panasonic.
-This reading will make your problems look so small in comparison with this lesson in resilience and innovation during and after the war!
-Plus Matsushita said cool stuff like ‘people before products’ and ‘your subordinates are superior to you in different ways’ at the start of the 20th century.
+This reading will make your problems look so small compared to this lesson in resilience and innovation during and after the war!
+Plus, Matsushita said cool stuff like "people before products" and "your subordinates are superior to you in different ways" at the start of the 20th century.
 I wish more companies would say that today!